-Being a guest at Israeli wedding, especially in a foreign destination is considered as a whole new ballgame.
+Being a guest at Israeli wedding, especially in a foreign destination is considered a whole new ballgame.

-And when you’re invited to a wedding in Israel, there’s so much to talk about and become inspired by.
+When you’re invited to a wedding in Israel, there’s so much to talk about and become inspired by.

 Be it certain rights and rituals to the Israeli wedding guest attire and rules, the list of things to know when invited to an Israeli wedding is endless.
-We’re breaking down Israeli weddings done right in a manner like no other so you can enjoy your experience in the best ways possible.
+We’re breaking down Israeli weddings done right in a manner like no other so you can enjoy your experience in the best way possible.
 Read on!

-Before the marriage ceremony starts, the soon to be married couple must sign a contract termed as the Ketubah.
-This Jewish contract for marriage is signed in a special ceremony known as the Bedeken.
-The Bedeken involves only the most exclusive guest list of the bride and groom’s loved ones, terming it as the most private affair.
+Before the marriage ceremony starts, the soon to be married couple must sign a contract called a “Ketubah.”
+This Jewish contract for marriage is signed in a special ceremony known as the “Bedeken.”
+The “Bedeken” involves only the most exclusive guest list of the bride and groom’s loved ones, terming it as the most private affair.
 The ceremony ends with the breaking of glass symbolizing the remembrance of mortality of this world.
-In most of the weddings, it is time to cheer the couple by yelling “Mazel Tov”.
+In most of the weddings, it is time to cheer the couple by yelling “Mazel Tov!”

-Get your moves ready
+Get your dance moves ready

-Follow a simple set of mannerism
+Follow a simple set of unspoken rules

 Believe it or not, most of the wedding elements such as the venue, etiquettes and dress code rely on how religious the couple and their family members actually are.
 The more liberal and less religious that the couple is, the more freedom guests have in their outfit choices.
 In terms of modern orthodox wedding attire, women should cover their shoulders and men should wear a yamulke (skull cap) during the ceremony.